aragon/hack/docs/guides-use-frame.md

 dao exec 0x16b3C84d4DB149590981F2d3A36e14Db96069730 0x1A8D8BB7eB5aC6E6F51dF5E65d301c7e5dD00D58 mint <address> <amount> --environment aragon:rinkeby --use-frame
 ```

 Under `<address>` input an address of your choice and under `<amount>` provide the amount of tokens you would like to mint for the address.
-The arguments `--environments` and `--use-frame` tell the `aragonCLI` that we want to interact with rinkeby and we will use Frame as signer.
+The options `--environments` and `--use-frame` tell the `aragonCLI` that we want to interact with rinkeby and we will use Frame as signer.

 #### Permissions